Urinary Tract Infection Treatment (UTI) Specialist Q&A

 Urinary Tract Infections (UTIs) are a common, uncomfortable medical condition that is easily treatable with proper medical care.
 Dr. Pedro P. Ylisastigui MD can diagnose your symptoms and provide you with the appropriate treatment for your UTI.
-Call us for more information or schedule an appointment online.
-We have convenient locations to serve you in Lehigh Acres FL, and Fort Myers FL.
+Contact us for more information or schedule an appointment online.
+We are conveniently located at 1150 Lee Blvd. #4 Lehigh Acres, FL 33936.

 Table of Contents:

 A urinary tract infection (UTI) is an infection that can be found in your bladder, ureters, kidneys, or urethra, essentially at any point in your urinary system.
 Typically, UTIs affect the lower urinary tract — the bladder and the urethra and can be very uncomfortable and sometimes painful during urination.